-- Attend an Information Session – The best way to learn more about our program is to attend an on-campus information session or one of our off-campus sessions held at local restaurants and places-of-interest around the Twin Cities.
-See a list of current options and register for a session on our Information Sessions page.
+- Attend an Information Session – The best way to learn more about our program is to attend an information session or meet one on one with a member of our admissions team.
+View our list of upcoming events and register for an information session.

-All MSW applicants must complete and submit an admission file that includes:
+All MSW applicants must complete an application and submit materials that include:

 - Completed online application form

-- Three letters of recommendation (follow the recommendation instructions on the application)
+- Two letters of recommendation (follow the recommendation instructions on the application)